-A range of artists and professionals are invited to deliver guest lectures and tutorials as part of the Lincoln School of Fine and Performing Arts’ visiting artists' programme.
-Recent speakers include Assemble (2015 Turner Prize winners), Ming Wong, Mark Titchner, Cath Keay, Jordan Baseman, and Joshua Sofaer.
+A range of artists and professionals are also invited to deliver guest lectures and tutorials as part of the School's visiting artists' programme.
+Recent speakers include Assemble (2015 Turner Prize Winners), Mark Titchner, Jordan Baseman, Cath Keay, and Joshua Sofaer.

 The programme explores contemporary art that moves within and beyond the traditional gallery to embrace a range of non-traditional sites, with assessments designed to prepare students for professional life.
 The course emphasises individual creativity and artistic intelligence, and aims to introduce students to the fields of Live Art, installation and digital media, as well as catering for painting, sculpture, drawing, and printmaking.

 At Lincoln, students have the opportunity to work both with and beyond a dynamic studio culture.
 The course aims to enable students to extend their creative work and ideas into new areas, including publicly engaged art.
 Students can choose to join study trips, which introduce significant artworks and the ideas behind them.
 Previous study trips have visited destinations in the UK and overseas.